Observed Negative Effects of Accents

 Learn how accents affect comprehension, trust, and efficiency in call centers, backed by compelling research

-By Ofer Ronen in Call Centers 03/07/24
+By Ofer HEADSHOT Ofer Ronen in Accents 03/07/24

 When Accents Pose a Problem